kernelcrash/electron-rom-emulator/README.md

 This newer interrupt version connects phi0 to an interrupt on the STM32.
-Rather than interrupt on the rising edge of phi0 when the address bus would be known to be stable, the interrupt occurs on the negative edge of phi0 which is effectively the end of the previous cycle.
+Rather than interrupt on the rising edge of phi0 when the address bus would be known to be stable, we use a TIM timer one shot such that;

+- The TIM timer one shot is triggered on PB7 by the negative edge of PHI0
+- The one shot output (PB6) goes +ve after about 150ns.
+That then fires the EXTI4 interrupt on PC4.
+- It takes about 100ns before we get to the first line of our EXTI4 handler.
+  Because PHI0 is typically low for about 250ns, that means we arrive at out executable EXTI code 'just' as PHI0 is going high.

 The reason for doing this is that it takes time to respond to an interrupt, so the latency between an 'edge' that causes an interrupt and the first